vytal-io/vytal-extension/README.md

 ### Top Window

-The top window returns the topmost window in the hierarchy of window objects.
+The top window is the topmost window in the hierarchy of window objects.

 ### Initial Load

 Data spoofing methods can have slight delays between the loading of a webpage and the data being spoofed.
-Data can be retrieved at the very start of a webpage loading before the data can be spoofed.
+Data can be retrieved at the very start of loading before the data can be spoofed.

 ### Frame